 Ministry of Education, Culture, Sports Science and Technology (MEXT) in Japan

-**Universities and Other related Organization Physically Participating in this Fair (9)(in random order)
+**The Japanese Universities and Other related Organizations that participated in this Fair (9)(in random order)

 - Hokkaido University